glowkeeper/P3D/docs/vectors.md

 # Vectors

-A Euclidean vector (named after the Greek mathematician Euclid) can be represented as an arrow.
+A Euclidean vector (named after the Greek mathematician Euclid) can be represented as an arrow that describes a movement from one point to another.

 ![vector](./images/vector.png)

 The beauty of such a representation is that it imparts much information because it shows how to travel between points.
 The size of the arrow shows the vector's magnitude (or how far you have to travel), and where the arrow points shows the vector's direction (or the path the traveller must take).

 Vectors are useful for programming motion as they can represent the difference between two points.
-Imagine every frame of a running program (a single cycle through a render loop) during which, an object must be repositioned.
+Imagine every frame of a running program (a single cycle through a [render loop](https://gameprogrammingpatterns.com/game-loop.html)) during which, an object must be repositioned.
 The instructions to do so will have a magnitude (how far to travel) and a direction (which way to go); in other words, it will be a vector that represents the object's velocity (defined as the rate of change of the object's position with respect to time).
 For every frame, this velocity vector determines the object's new position according to a basic algorithm for motion, whereby the new position of the object is equal to the result of applying the velocity vector to the object's current position.

 However, Vectors are not limited to simply representing motion.
-They can also describe absolute positions, adding to their versatility because a vector can define a path from the origin ((0, 0, 0) in a 3D space) to any other point.
-The vector showned above is just such a vector.
-Hence, vectors are a fantastic tool for programming a 3D space.
+They can also describe absolute positions, adding to their versatility because a vector can define a path from a point of origin (the absolute origin in a 3D space is defined as the vector (0, 0, 0)) to any other point.

+The ability of vectors to describe motion and position makes them a fantastic tool for programming a 3D space.

-Below describes some basic operations you can apply to vectors.
+Below describes some vector operations.

 ## Vector Addition and Subtraction